-We appreciate that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
+It is appreciated that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
 The test to be applied is whether in all the circumstances the gift, hospitality or payment is reasonable and justifiable.
 The intention behind it should always be considered.